domenica 22 febbraio 2026

 In questo caso, ci siamo imbattuti in un bel ritratto di un tenente colonnello di fanteria: al retro, oltre alla firma, una dedica:

-"Alla mia adorata moglie, nel giorno solenne del suo compleanno"
+"Alla mia adorata moglie, nel giorno solenne del suo onomastico"

 Parole che ci restituiscono un tempo lontano, in cui la ricorrenza più solenne, e nella quale si usava formulare gli auguri, non era il compleanno, bensì l'onomastico.
 Si pensi alla commovente statua di Costantino Barbella, L'onomastico del nonno.